cyanpencil/ms_thesis/structure.md

 Overview of the whole thesis that must fit into a single page

 ### 1. Introduction

+Problem statement: why do we need binary rewriting

+Challenges for binary rewriting on ARM

-Small explaination about what are the goals of the Retrowrite project, why is it so important, why in some cases dynamic instrumentation is not enough.
+Small explanation about what are the goals of the Retrowrite project, why is it so important, why in some cases dynamic instrumentation is not enough.

 General overlook on what was the status of Retrowrite before I joined, and what will be my contributions.

+How the challenges are addressed

+Short discussion of implementation and results

 ### 2. Background